CakeQ/news-feed/README.md

+## News-Feed

+A standalone news feed page packaged with its own mongoose back-end.
+Requires a MongoDB database running on port 27017 by default (see server/config.js for changing) to run.
 Client project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Setup